nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 I'm still continuously tweaking the key mappings in search of that holy grail of key-bindings - it's been such an enjoyable experience.

+### Updates

+Here are some other tweaks that I've adopted so far:

+- `LSFT` becomes left parenthesis on tap, `RSFT` is right parenthesis.
+This one actually came with the `tmk_keyboard` repo as an existing macro, since there is no real key code to send for the parenthesis'.

+- Remap `esc` to `tilde`, I still can't get used to the replaced tilde for escape next to the `1` key, since I've got tap `LCTL` for escape now, no longer need the original one.

 [grumpy]: http://grumpylemming.com/blog/2012/12/24/hacking-a-happy-hacking-keyboard/
 [geekhack]: http://geekhack.org/index.php?topic=12047.0